Archive

 Featured GINZA KABUKIZA

-The technology and experience cultivated by Mitsubishi Jisho Design was brought together
+The technology and experience cultivated by Mitsubishi Jisho Design has been brought together

 The need to preserve history within the framework of urban regeneration